JoachimDunkel/PatternStore/patternstore_roadmap.md

 - [ ] detail view | an unseclected button needs two clicks to jump to selected but only one to jump to unselected.
 Also it does not alway seem to be in the correct state visually
 - [ ] save is disabled if regex is invalid - this is unnecessary.
 Just show the error but allow saving. -> never disable save
 - [ ] we need to track if a detail is dirty and needs saving. (e.g. a cycle icon somewhere or be creative.)
+- [ ] The load to search button should not close the dialog
 - [ ] The load to search button should have the same icon as the one in the search view
 - [ ] The load to search button should use the current details (which may be dirty) and send those instead of the item itself.
 - [ ] A saved pattern stores itself with the id. but we dont want to have this info in the settings.json files.